PREVIEW-Wrestling eyes quickfire return to the 2020 Games mat

 "We reviewed our sports and improved key aspects of how baseball and softball can be represented as sports at the 2020 Olympic Games," said softball chief Don Porter and baseball's international president Riccardo Fraccari this week.

-"The campaign is the culmination of eight years of hard work to better understand how baseball's and softball's massive worldwide support base.... can be represented in new ways that are in alignment with the Olympic movement," they said this week.
+"The campaign is the culmination of eight years of hard work to better understand how baseball's and softball's massive worldwide support base... can be represented in new ways that are in alignment with the Olympic movement," they said last week.

 While the two sports will no doubt have improved their chances by joining forces, it is difficult to see how they could edge past wrestling, with all its Olympic funding, wide global backing and clear IOC support as well as support from the United States, also the heartland for baseball/softball.